Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - The Raiders have been underdogs by 1 point or more five times this season and are 3-2 ATS in those contests.

-- Las Vegas' games this year have gone over the total in five out of nine opportunities (55.6%).
+- Las Vegas' games this year have hit the over on five of nine set point totals (55.6%).

-- When Las Vegas puts up more than 22.6 points, it is 4-1 against the spread and 5-0 overall.
+- Las Vegas is 4-1 against the spread and 5-0 overall when the team notches more than 22.6 points.

-- In games that Las Vegas churns out more than 361.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Las Vegas piles up over 361.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Raiders have turned the ball over one more time (10 total) than the Bengals have forced a turnover (9) this season.
+- This season the Raiders have turned the ball over 10 times, one more than the Bengals' takeaways (9).

 Home and road insights